 1. The most famous of North Korean foods: naengmyeon

-Naengmyeon, or simply known as “Pyongyang Cold Noodle Soup”, is a must-try dish made all throughout Korea but most famously (and in this writer’s humble opinion) best made in Pyongyang.
-Don’t forget to add the essential ingredients of vinegar, soy sauce and hot mustard to make the mild broth exactly to your tastes.
+Known as Naengmyeon in the South or Laengmyeon in the North, or simply as “Pyongyang Cold Noodles”, is a must-try dish made all throughout Korea but most famously (and in this writer’s humble opinion) best made in Pyongyang.
+Don’t forget to add the essential ingredients of vinegar, and hot mustard to make the mild broth more exciting for your taste buds.
 The more hot-mustard-induced nostril burnage the better.

 2. Clam BBQ in Nampo

 Heading to North Korea for the summer?
-No trip to the west coast town of Nampo is complete without trying the local specialty of BBQ clams.
+No trip to the west coast town of Nampo is complete without trying the local specialty of Petrol BBQ clams.
 The secret ingredient?
 Spoiler alert – petrol.
 Watch in awe as your friendly Korean bus driver siphons mouthfuls of gasoline from the bus and into a bottle which is subsequently and expertly sprayed onto a giant concrete slab, adorned with freshly harvested and locally-farmed clams.
 Boom!
 BBQ Clams a la Nampo.
+An absolute classic.
+Make sure to sip Soju to wash away any bad bacteria.

 3. Korean BBQ: a classic of North Korean food